 Third in the series, the Bayan Audio SoundBook Go is a Bluetooth portable speaker worth reading about.
 (See what we did there?)

 It's an affordable little speaker that bucks the trend for many of its Bluetooth breed by being a delight to listen to.
 Plus, it's a neat design that provides some protection to the front perforated grille if you should travel with it.

 Inside the SoundBook Go is a pair of 35mm full-range drivers powered by a 7.5 watt stereo Class D chip amplifier.
 You'll get reliable Bluetooth connection or the option of a 3.5mm minijack for improved sound performance.

-The Cowin Ark is unlike many other Bluetooth speakers as its formed of two parts; a portable Bluetooth speaker/soundbar that sits on top, nicknamed Cruze, and the wired base, nicknamed Ark.
-The mixture of brushed metal sides and a mirror finish on top makes for a space age device.
+The Cowin Ark is unlike many other Bluetooth speakers in that it's formed of two parts; a portable Bluetooth speaker/soundbar that sits on top, nicknamed Cruze, and the wired base, nicknamed Ark.
+The mixture of brushed-metal sides and a mirror finish on top makes for a space-age device.

 Though the Cowin Ark comes as a two-piece Bluetooth speaker system, the Cruze can be taken to the beach or the park and be used by itself, thanks to its built-in rechargeable battery.

 The Ark features Magnatec technology, which syncs the two parts of your system ready for playback, while also keeping the Cruze securely attached to the Ark whenever it's placed on top - but that's not its only functionality.

 The Magnatec technology also provides wireless charging for the soundbar, which means the Cruze is fully charged and ready to go whenever you are.
 Oh, and the Ark can also be used to charge up your smartphone too, if it supports wireless charging.